Signal reconstruction from the magnitude of subspace components: Replacing the algebraic reconstruction formula with semidefinite programming

 The sample mean converges towards the population mean, so

 approximates $Y_2$, and we observe that $Y_3$ lies in the range of $\mathcal{F}_n^*$.
-In view of tail bound estimates, it will be advantageous to use an additional cut-off similar to the one in \cite{Candes:uq}: keeping in mind that \eqref{eq:equalities for higher moments} yields $\frac{d^2}{k}\mathbb{E}\|P_{V_j}(x)\|^4=k+2$, we define the dual certificate by
+In view of tail bound estimates, it will be advantageous to use an additional cut-off similar to the one in \cite{Candes:uq}: keeping in mind that \eqref{eq:equalities for higher moments} yields $\frac{d^2}{k}\mathbb{E}\|P_{V_j}(x)\|^4\rightarrow k+2$, when $d$ tends to infinity, we define the dual certificate by